acl-org/eacl-2024/_pages/calls/papers.md

 Short papers may consist of up to 4 pages of content, plus unlimited references and appendix.
 Upon acceptance, short papers will be given 5 content pages in the proceedings.
 Authors are encouraged to use this additional page to address reviewers’ comments in their final versions.

+### Style Files and Formatting

+The templates can be downloaded directly. ([LaTeX]({{ "/downloads/eacl2023_latex.zip" | relative_url }}), [Word]({{ "/downloads/eacl2023.docx" | relative_url }})).

+Please follow the formatting documentation general to \*ACL conferences available [here](https://acl-org.github.io/ACLPUB/formatting.html).
+The templates themselves contain only specific notes (e.g., LaTeX notes in the .tex file).

+Extra space for ethical considerations: Please note that extra space is allowed after the 8th page (4th page for short papers) for an ethics/broader impact statement.
+At submission time, this means that if you need extra space for the ethical considerations section, it should be placed after the conclusion so that it is possible to rapidly check that the rest of the paper still fits in 8 pages (4 pages for short papers).
+For camera-ready versions 9 pages of content will be allowed for long (5 for short) papers.
+Ethical considerations sections, acknowledgements, and references do not count against these limits.

 ### Presentation Mode
 Long and short papers will be presented orally or as posters as determined by the program committee.
 The decisions as to which papers will be presented orally and which as poster presentations will be based on the nature rather than the quality of the work.
 While short papers will be distinguished from long papers in the proceedings, there will be no distinction in the proceedings between papers presented orally and as posters.